MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-deployment.md

 msbot clone services --name "YOUR-BOT-NAME" --luisAuthoringKey "YOUR_AUTHORING_KEY" --folder "DeploymentScripts\LOCALE_FOLDER" --location "REGION"
 ```

 > There is a known issue with some users whereby you might experience the following error when running deployment `ERROR: Unable to provision MSA id automatically.
 Please pass them in as parameters and try again`.
 In this situation, please browse to https://apps.dev.microsoft.com and manually create a new application retrieving the ApplicationID and Password/Secret.
 Run the above msbot clone services command but provide two new arguments `appId` and `appSecret` passing the values you've just retrieved.
-Ensure you wrap the secret with quotes to prevent parsing issues, e.g: `-appSecret "YOUR_SECRET"`
+You need to escape any special characters in the password that might be interpreted by the shell to be a command:
+>   - For *Windows command prompt*, enclose the appSecret in double quotes. e.g.
+msbt clone services --name xxxx --luisAuthoringKey xxxx --location xxxx --folder bot.recipt ***--appSecret "!|%gr%"***
+>   - For *Windows PowerShell, try passing in appSecret after the --% argument. e.g.
+msbot clone services --name xxxx --luisAuthoringKey xxxx --location xxxx --folder bot.recipt ***--% --appSecret "!|%gr%"***
+>   - For *MacOS or Linux*, enclose the appSecret in single quotes. e.g.
+msbot clone services --name xxxx --luisAuthoringKey xxxx --location xxxx --folder bot.recipt ***--appSecret '!|%gr%'***

 The msbot tool will outline the deployment plan including location and SKU.
 Ensure you review before proceeding.